 Sewer issues can disrupt daily life in our community and lead to costly repairs if not addressed promptly.
 Residents may notice slow drains, which could indicate a blockage in the pipes, especially in older neighborhoods with aging infrastructure.

 Frequent backups can signal a more serious problem, possibly due to tree roots invading sewer lines, a common challenge in areas with mature landscaping.
-If you smell foul odors near your property, it might mean there’s a leak or break in the sewer system, often exacerbated by heavy rainfall that can overwhelm local drainage systems.
+If you smell foul odors near your property, it might mean there’s a leak or break in the sewer system, often worsened by spring thaw and heavy rain common throughout West Central MN.

 Additionally, gurgling sounds from toilets or drains often suggest air trapped in the pipes, signaling a potential clog that can become problematic during peak usage times.
 Understanding these common problems helps residents take timely action.